escowin/select-ssh-key/README.md

 Select the branch to work with:
   1. main
   2. develop
+  3. feature/*
-  3. other
+  4. other
 Enter the number of the branch: 3
-Enter the branch name: feature/new-feature
+Enter the feature name: feature/new-feature

 SSH key:             C:/Users/username/.ssh/id_rsa_work
 Git author email:    work@example.com